 - You’ll be more likely to overeat calories later in the day

-Regularly eating too much sugar also contributes towards obesity, tooth decay and a greater risk of type-2 diabetes.
+Regularly eating too much sugar—including the sugar found in smoothies—contributes towards obesity, tooth decay and a greater risk of type-2 diabetes.

 When it comes to oats, another popular smoothie ingredient, the story is similar.
 Whole oats take time to break down in the stomach and digest slowly, drip-feeding their carb load (sugar) into your body over time.
 However, as soon as you blend oats, they digest much quicker.
-This means that the sugar will enter your bloodstream in minutes, rather than hours—leading to a steep blood sugar spike, followed by a rapid decline.
+This means that the sugar will enter your bloodstream in minutes, rather than hours.
+The result?
+A steep blood sugar spike, followed by a rapid decline.